 What does it take to have an impact in today’s complex and rapidly changing world?
 At DC, we take seriously our commitment to graduating students who will be world-changers.
 Now more than ever, students need to be confident in their abilities to apply what they are learning in their liberal arts education to problems that matter to them and to the world.
 In this way, SAIL reconnects the idea of scholarship with its theological implications that there is a purpose to our learning: It is to be applied to various situations to glorify God.

-Students will take courses in the School for the Arts, School for Humanities and Entrepreneurship, and the School for Science, Technology, Engineering, and Mathematics (STEM).
+Students will take courses in the School of the Arts, School of Humanities and Entrepreneurship, and the School of Science, Technology, Engineering, and Mathematics (STEM).